kelvinsjk/mathlify-docs/src/pages/tutorial/3-polynomial.md

 ## Possible errors

-Errors will be thrown if:

-- 0 is provided as the denominator, e.g. `new Fraction(1,0)`
-- A non-integer is provided, e.g. `new Fraction(2.1,3)`
+The `Polynomial` class only supports non-negative powers: an error will be thrown if the negative powers are encountered.